zephyrproject-rtos/zephyr/doc/porting/arch.rst

 * Atomic operators.

-  * If instructions do not exist for a give architecture, it is possible to create a generic version that wraps irq_lock/unlock around non-atomic operations.
+  * If instructions do not exist for a give architecture, it is possible to create a generic version that wraps :c:func:`irq_lock` or :c:func:`irq_unlock` around non-atomic operations.
 It is trivial to implement, but does not currently exist.

 * Find-least-significant-bit-set and find-most-significant-bit-set.